 Social media is often the first place brands will turn to take a stance on public issues and speak about what’s happening in the world.
 We saw this when the COVID-19 pandemic first hit, as many brands began to post more coronavirus-related content to help support their audience.
-And in the wake of the recent racial justice protests across the country, brands are chiming in to show their support.
+And in the wake of racial justice protests that followed, brands again chimed in to show their support.

 In times of controversy, the pressure to contribute your own voice can be overwhelming.
 Consumers often interpret a brand’s silence as being out of touch or not caring about an issue, but if a brand says the wrong thing, it can backfire.

-Here are five tips for managing social media for your company during challenging times, and craft a message that’s true to your brand without alienating your audience.
+Here are five tips for managing social media for your company during challenging times and crafting a message that’s true to your brand without alienating your audience.

 1. Take some time to breathe.

 Being active on social media — especially for marketing purposes — can be stressful in and of itself.
 Jumping into a conversation without first stepping away and sorting through your thoughts can cause you to say something you’ll regret.

 Especially online, words and statements can easily be misinterpreted — and their impact can be permanent.
 It’s important to consider what’s best for your business and its customers so you don’t make any rash, emotional decisions.